WW Recipe of the Day: Simple Sardine Toasts

 She grew up in Lubec, Maine, the easternmost town in the contiguous United States, where she once worked in a sardine factory that has long since closed.

-What are sardines?
 Small, oily fish related to herrings, canned packed in everything from spring water, olive oil and soybean oil to mustard sauce and hot sauce.
-Few other fish are as healthful (with a whopping 1,950 mg of omega 3’s per 3 ounces – more than salmon and tuna – and lots of vitamin D), sustainable, or affordable, so it’s definitely worth experimenting with canned sardine recipes to uncover a few that work for you.
+Few other fish are as healthful (with a whopping 1,950 mg of omega 3's per 3 ounces - more than salmon and tuna - and lots of vitamin D), sustainable and affordable, so it's definitely worth experimenting with canned sardine recipes to uncover a few that work for you.

 Okay, sardines are NOT mild fish.
 They're fishy fish, like anchovies.
 An acquired taste.
 A relic from the Depression-era that appears to becoming a culinary trend in some circles, according to this Wall Street Journal article.
 (Nana would find this development very amusing, indeed!)